 If you want to learn the basics of Medicare, you can read these posts about the different parts to Medicare: Part A and Part B.

-If you’re like me, you would want some protection to limit your exposure to the ever-increasing medical costs.
+It’s important to have some protection to limit your exposure to ever-increasing medical costs.

 Medicare Supplements are the best way you can do this.